EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

-EmbRace focuses on accelerating communication in NLP training, and training speed results might not be enough.
-We bring out another index, \textit{Computation Stall}, to measure communication efficiency: the computation stall time caused by communication in the training procedure.
-In EmbRace, the Computation Stall consists of the Vertical Sparse Gradient Scheduling computation and GPU idle time, while in other approaches, Computation Stall is the GPU idle time.
+As EmbRace focuses on accelerating sparse communication in model training, the end-to-end training speed results might not be enough.
+We bring out another index, \textit{Computation Stall}, to further evaluate communication efficiency.
+In this paper, the Computation Stall is defined as the computation stall time caused by communication during the training procedure.
+For EmbRace, the Computation Stall consists of the Vertical Sparse Scheduling computation and communications that are not overlapped by computation.
+While for other approaches, Computation Stall is only the non-overlapping communication overheads.

-Computation Stall is mainly affected by three conditions: the network bandwidth, communication quantity, and computation time.
-Predictably, higher bandwidths and less communication quantity lead to a lower Computation Stall.
-With more unsatisfactory GPU performance or larger minibatch size, the computation time becomes longer and can overlap more communication, reducing the Computation Stall as well.
+Computation Stall is mainly affected by three conditions: the network bandwidth, communication efficiency, and overlap ratio.
+Predictably, higher bandwidth and communication efficiency lead to a lower Computation Stall.
+With more unsatisfactory GPU performance or larger batch size, the computation time becomes longer and thus overlap ratio becomes higher, reducing the Computation Stall as well.
+In EmbRace, Sparsity-aware Hybrid Communication concentrates on boosting each sparse communication operation and 2D Communication Scheduling aims to overlap more communication with computation.
+We expect that these two techniques work together and reduce the Computation Stall greatly.

-Fig. \ref{fig:latency} shows the Computation Stall comparison, whose values are normalized by EmbRace, among four benchmark models on 16 GPUs.
+Figure \ref{fig:latency} shows the Computation Stall comparison, whose values are normalized by EmbRace, among four benchmark models on 16 GPUs.
 In LM, Horovod AllReduce gets such a large Computation Stall that it is hard to illustrate, so we omit it.
-EmbRace sees 1.45$\times$-14.15$\times$ speedups on 3090 GPUs and 1.37$\times$-7.33$\times$ on 2080 GPUs.
-EmbRace performs surprisingly in LM and BERT-base, provides at least 49.7\% reduction of Computation Stall.
-For GNMT-8 and Transformer, although EmbRace does an good job in sparse communication and scheduling, cutting down a minimum of 26.4\% Computation Stall, the large amount of dense communication limits further accelerations.
+EmbRace sees 1.45$\times$-2.56$\times$ speedups on 16 RTX3090 GPUs and 1.37$\times$-3.02$\times$ on 16 RTX2080 GPUs.
+EmbRace performs surprisingly in LM and BERT-base, providing at least 49.7\% reduction of Computation Stall.
+For GNMT-8 and Transformer, although the large amount of dense communication limits further accelerations, EmbRace does a good job in sparse communication and scheduling, cutting down a minimum of 26.4\% Computation Stall.
+The reduced Computation stalls lead to the end-to-end speedup of EmbRace.
+For example, when training BERT-base on RTX3090 GPUs, the batch size is larger, and the BP time can cover most communications.
+So computation stalls account for a low proportion of the overall time.
+EmbRace obviously reduces computation stalls, but the speedups in end-to-end performance are minor.
+While on RTX2080 GPUs, the computation stall becomes a major factor affecting training performance.
+The stall reductions of EmbRace bring more speedups to end-to-end performance.